-The precautionary methods detailed within this report have considered the scope and localised, small scale works associated with the proposed closure of, and/or changes to rights at the 41 crossings and assesses how those works could potentially affect badgers, bats, breeding birds, great crested newt, hazel dormouse, otter, water vole, common species of reptile, white-clawed crayfish and non-native invasive plant species (Indian balsam, Japanese knotweed and floating pennywort) within the ZoI of the works.
+The precautionary methods detailed within this report have considered the scope and localised, small scale works associated with the proposed closure of, and/or changes to rights at the 18 crossings and assesses how those works could potentially affect badgers, bats, breeding birds, great crested newt, hazel dormouse, otter, water vole, common species of reptile and non-native invasive plant species (Indian balsam) within the ZoI of the works.

-Full details of the ecological assessment and ecological constraints associated with work at each crossing is found in the Anglia Level Crossing Reduction Strategy Ecology Constraints Report: Essex and Others (Mott MacDonald, 2017).
+Full details of the ecological assessment and ecological constraints associated with work at each crossing is found in the Anglia Level Crossing Reduction Strategy Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a).